Multiple zeta value cycles in low weight: Algebraic cycles

 denoted by $\cdot$

-The complex $\Nge{X}{\bullet}$ is stable under this product law. \end{prop} \begin{rem} The smoothness hypothesis on $X$ allows us to consider the pull-back by the diagonal $\Delta_X : X \lra X \times X$ which is in this case of local complete intersection. \end{rem} One has the following theorem (also stated in \cite{BKMTM, BlochLMM} for $X=\Sp({\K})$). \begin{thm}[{\cite{LevBHCG}}] The cycle complex $\mc N_X^{\bullet}$ is an Adams graded differential graded commutative algebra.
-In weight $p$, its cohomology groups are the higher Chow group of $X$:
+The complex $\Nge{X}{\bullet}$ is stable under this product law. \end{prop} \begin{rem} The smoothness hypothesis on $X$ allows us to consider the pull-back by the diagonal $\Delta_X : X \lra X \times X$ which is, in this case, of local complete intersection. \end{rem} One has the following theorem (stated in \cite{BKMTM, BlochLMM} for $X=\Sp({\Q})$). \begin{thm}[{\cite{LevBHCG}}] The cycle complex $\mc N_X^{\bullet}$ is an Adams graded, commutative differential graded algebra (Adams graded, c.d.g.a.).
+In weight $p$, its cohomology groups are the higher Chow groups of $X$: